billthefarmer/diary/README.md

 * Add events to calendar
 * Add events from calendar
 * Dark or light theme for editing
+* Back up entries to a zip file
 * Optional edit cursor position control

 ## Toolbar